cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 [...]
 ```

-Right now, let's try to simulate the Tekton pipeline that we executed with a pure "standalone" Jenkins X YAML pipeline.
+Right now, let's try to simulate the Tekton pipeline that we executed before from a "standalone" Jenkins X YAML pipeline.
 This means that we are not using any `Build Packs`.
-For this, let's create the following `jenkins-x.yml` (we are removing the deployment check step  of `kubectl` on purpose):
+For this, let's create the following `jenkins-x.yml`:

 ```yaml
 buildPack: none